Technical Training

 Operational Details

 The module starts with an introduction to the R language and RStudio, the environment used in the module.
 While the learners are taught to use R they also given a revision on the relevant statistical concepts that will be used throughout the course.
-Once they are familiar with the toolchain and the statistical background demanded by the course, the module moves on to covering linear methods for regression and classification problems, including data resampling techniques and linear model selection and regularisation.
-The module then shows how to change linear models so they can also accommodate nonlinear relationships, as well as nonlinear methods such as three-based models and support vector machines.
-Include in the coverage of nonlinear methods are unsupervised techniques such as features engineering and clustering.
+Once they are familiar with the tool chain and the statistical background demanded by the course, the module moves on to covering linear methods for regression and classification problems, including data resampling techniques and linear model selection and regularisation.
+The module then shows how to change linear models so they can also accommodate non-linear relationships, as well as non-linear methods such as three based models and support vector machines.
+Include in the coverage of non-linear methods are unsupervised techniques such as features engineering and clustering.
 The last theoretical topic covered is artificial neural networks, and their development up to today’s deep learning applications is introduced.
 Finally, the module integrates the knowledge from the previous topics to develop a fully functional data analysis dashboard using the Shiny library, as well as demonstrating how to deploy it to a local or cloud server.

 Who should attend

-Those seeking to implement digilisation in their organisationQualification
+Those seeking to implement digitisation in their organisation

-5ECTS of a Level 9Upcoming dates:
+5 ECTS of a Level 9

 Course